privateprep/coding-space-website/src/pages/programs/summer.md

       ## June - August

-      Beginning in June, your child can join The Coding Space for exciting opportunties to keep leaerning all summer long.
-Choose from in person summer camp options or attend classes in-person or online, for ultimate flexibility.
+      Beginning in June, your child can join The Coding Space for exciting opportunities to keep learning all summer long.
+Choose from in-person summer camp options or attend classes in-person or online, for ultimate flexibility.
 All of our summer offerings ensure students will make new friends near and far, all while experiencing our signature 4:1 student to teacher ratio ensuring personalized attention when they need it.
   - type: textAndImageBlock
     buttons:
       bgColor: "#faf6ee"